Liechtenstein Anstalt Company

 DIRECTORS AND SECRETARY

 The minimum number of directors for the Establishment (Anstalt) is one.
-The directors may be natural persons or bodies corporate and can be of any nationality, but at least one director must be a natural person, a resident of Liechtenstein or EEA state and qualified to act.
+The directors may be natural persons or corporate bodies and can be of any nationality, but at least one director must be a natural person, a resident of Liechtenstein or EEA state and qualified to act.

 There is no requirement to have a local secretary.

 The board of directors, which can consist of one or more natural or juridical persons, is entitled to all competencies, which have not been assigned to the highest administrative body, i.e. the owners of the founder‘s rights in the articles of association.
 Both the management and the outward representation of the Liechtenstein establishment are incumbent on the board of directors.
-The members of the board of directors are liable for negligent or wilful breaches of duty toward the establishment and, in exceptional cases, also toward the owners of the founder‘s rights or creditors to the Liechtenstein establishment.
+The members of the board of directors are liable for negligent or willful breaches of duty toward the establishment and, in exceptional cases, also toward the owners of the founder‘s rights or creditors to the Liechtenstein establishment.